vipul79321/CP_Codes/operating-system/virtual-memory.md

     * The LRU page will always be at the bottom of the stack.
     * Because this requires removing objects from the middle of the stack, a **doubly linked list** is the recommended data structure.

-**NOTE** -
+>**Note** -
-* LRU and Optimal Page replacement algorithm gives same number of page faults for reference string S and its reverse
+>* LRU and Optimal Page replacement algorithm gives same number of page faults for reference string S and its reverse
-* LRU and Optimal Page replacement algorithm doesnt exhibit Belady's Anomaly
+>* LRU and Optimal Page replacement algorithm doesnt exhibit Belady's Anomaly
-* LRU and Optimal Page replacement algorithm falls in the category of **Stack Algorithm**(A stack algorithm is one in which the pages kept in memory for a frame set of size N will always be a subset of the pages kept for a frame size of N + 1)
+>* LRU and Optimal Page replacement algorithm falls in the category of **Stack Algorithm**(A stack algorithm is one in which the pages kept in memory for a frame set of size N will always be a subset of the pages kept for a frame size of N + 1)

 #### Least Frequently Used
 * Maintain a counter for each page indicating how many times this page has been used